trampgeek/moodle-qtype_coderunner/ReadmeScratchpadUi.md

 ### Advanced Customization: Wrappers
-Sometimes the default configuration will not be flexible enough.
-To run langues installed on jobe but not supported by coderunner, read standard input with run, or to display Matplotlib graphs with run all require the use of a wrapper.

 A wrapper can be used to wrap code before it is run using the sandbox.
+Some tasks that require this include: running languages installed on Jobe but not supported by coderunner; reading standard input during runs; or displaying Matplotlib graphs.

-You can insert the answer code and scratchpad code into the wrapper, using `{{ ANSWER_CODE }}` and `{{ SCRATCHPAD_CODE }}` respectively.
+You can insert the answer code and scratchpad code into the wrapper using `{{ ANSWER_CODE }}` and `{{ SCRATCHPAD_CODE }}` respectively.
 If the **Prefix with Answer** checkbox is unchecked `{{ ANSWER_CODE }}` will be replaced with an empty string `''`.
 The default configuration uses the following wrapper:

 ```
 {{ ANSWER_CODE }}
 {{ SCRATCHPAD_CODE }}
 ```

-You can set the Run language, using `run_lang`.
-This changes the language the sandbox service uses to run the wrapper; wrappers can be a different language to the question.
-To the student answering the question this would be invisible.
+Wrappers can be in a different language to their question; you can set the Run language, using `run_lang`.
+This changes the language the sandbox service uses to run the wrapper.
+This would be invisible to the student answering the question.
 Below is an example of a C program being wrapped using Python (see the multi-language question for further inspiration):
  ```
  import subprocess